We hope the following sections will answer any questions you have but if not, please do get in touch with at email@example.com.

 9. Where your personal data may be processed

-We will only share your personal data with third parties and suppliers inside the European Economic Area (EEA) or third parties and suppliers who are protected under the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
+We will only share your personal data with third parties and suppliers within the UK and the European Economic Area (EEA).

 10. What are your rights over your personal data?